westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 Both *lsblk* and *blkzone* are part of the *util-linux* package, which is installed by default on most Linux distributions.
-However, the zone block device support for these utilities (and so the existence of the *blkzone* utility itself) depend on wether the Linux distribution used supports zoned block devices.
+However, the zone block device support for these utilities (and so the existence of the *blkzone* utility itself) depend on whether the Linux distribution used supports zoned block devices.
 If the kernel was manually upgraded to enable zoned block device support, the *util-linux* package must also be compiled and installed manually to match the zoned block device support of the new kernel.